CaZual-T/CZT-Mod-Manager/patch_notes.md

 - Published: 2026-04-15
 - Url: https://github.com/CaZual-T/CZT-Mod-Manager/releases/tag/3.0.8.5

-- Changelog will read from the new patch notes file on the github page instead of the release description.
+- CZT update patch notes from here on out will be read from the new patch note file on GitHub instead of the release descriptions.
+- Centralized custom options module (more v3.1 prep, nothing you'll notice on the outside)
 - New settings for fonts and color options.
-- Centralized custom options module (more v3.1 prep, nothing you'll notice on the outside)

 ## Version: 3.0.8.4